L1RG0/SL_data/README.md

     values.erase()

 this will erase all contents of the file
-However it will ask whether to delete all data for sure this can be sped up by passing True as an argument
+However it will ask whether to delete all data for sure.

+This can be sped up by passing True as an argument

-the message is for safety reasons only and from my experience this was very helpful (mistakes happen)
+The message is for safety reasons only and from my experience this was very helpful (mistakes happen)

-the file with saved values looks for example like this:
+The file with saved values from the examples above looks like this:

     int:val_int:42
     str:val_str:Lorem ipsum